rodman-k/2024-swrcb-spring/github-clinic/erica.md

 2. tamales
 3. cakes

+### Make another list.

+Here is a list -

+1. this
+2. is
+3. a
+4. list
+5. of
+6. words

+## Back to the instructions.

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example:

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.
 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).